PPG PAINTS ARENA

 The gold, grey and black seats are the most comfortable in the league; in some cases, they’re 24-inches wide.
 The Highmark Wall of Champions celebrates hockey in the region.
 There’s a cool Kids Zone offering diversions for youngsters.
 On the north side of the building are stunning views of the Pittsburgh skyline.
 And whenever the home team scores, chandeliers viewable from the outside turn bright red, letting passers-by know the good word.

 The on-ice product has been particularly good, as the team seems to transition from superstar to superstar.
-Fan support is strong as witnessed by over 600 straight sellouts.
+Fan support is strong as witnessed by over 633 straight sellouts that only recently ended.

 On the downside, the downtown area around the rink isn’t particularly built up with bars and restaurants: there are a couple of good ones, but choice is lacking.
 Fans aren’t known for being the loudest in the league.
 There are a couple of bottlenecks in the concourse design that one wouldn’t expect from a modern rink.
 And if you’re not staying in a nearby hotel, access can be a little tricky.